 Automation relies primarily on software tools and presetting configurations to automate necessary processes and tasks.

-Automation enables standardization
+Automation in DevOps enables standardization

 We already know how a monolithic SDLC approach will be unable to provide the flexibility and responsiveness you need to tackle the requirements of: